Jay Woolfolk Pronunciation

 • His father, Pete, played basketball at Richmond, helping the Spiders to the Sweet 16 of the NCAA Tournament in 1988

-• Plays quarterback on the Virginia football team in the fall of 2021 where he started one game and saw action in five total games.
-He started against Notre Dame on Nov.
+• Played quarterback on the Virginia football team his first two years on grounds.
+In the fall of 2021 where he started one game and saw action in five total games.
+He started against #7 Notre Dame on Nov.
 13 2021 to become the first true freshman to start at quarterback for UVA since 1977.